galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

     }
 }
 ```
-8. Modify the `build.gradle` file in `dev.galasa.simbank.tests` by making the same repository change as you did to the `build.gradle` in `dev.galasa.simbank.manager`.
+8. In `dev.galasa.simbank.tests`, modify the `build.gradle` file by making the same repository change as you did to the `build.gradle` file in `dev.galasa.simbank.manager`.
 In addition, modify the Selenium Manager dependency in the file to remove packages that are not required.
 Change the dependency from:
 ```
 implementation'dev.galasa:dev.galasa.selenium.manager:0.+'
 ```